r-424c/guides/stuff/pc-build/2023-pc-build.md

 <img src="assets/case-gpu-view-2.jpeg" width="50%">

+### PCI-E Connection

+The cases comes with a PCI-E 3.0 x16 riser cable, but I bought a PCI-E 4.0 x16 riser cable from aliexpress, specifically a `18.5cm` dual reverse, same as the one that comes with the case.

+I tested the PCI-E 4.0 x16 riser cable with the cinebench benchmark and gaming COD MW2 (2022), checking the GPU bandwidth report from HWinfo, it shows `16.0 GT/s` with the **PCI-E 4.0** riser cable, and `8.0 GT/s` with the PCI-E 3.0 riser cable.

 ## USB-e header, USB 20-pin header

 In my opinion, these USB 20-pin headers are really a headache.
 I tried something new to replace the common connection, something better and confortable.